lexi-lambda/lexi-lambda.github.io/_src/posts/2020-08-13-types-as-axioms-or-playing-god-with-static-types.md

 }
 ```

-Now if we write `emptyLike(42) * 10`, the typechecker will once again complain, claiming the result could be a string—it can’t “figure out” that when we pass a number, we always get a number back.
+Now if we write `emptyLike(42) * 10`, the typechecker will once again complain, claiming the result might be a string—it can’t “figure out” that when we pass a number, we always get a number back.

 When type systems are approached from this perspective, the result is often frustration.
 The programmer knows that the equivalent untyped JavaScript is perfectly well-behaved, so the typechecker comes off as being the highly unfortunate combination of stubborn yet dim-witted.
 What’s more, the programmer likely has little mental model of the typechecker’s internal operation, so when types like the above are inferred (not explicitly written), it can be unclear what solutions exist to make the error go away.